Advertisement

 • I’m here for you.
 I will not abandon you.

-Again, these aren’t complicated sentiments, but they’re what people need to hear when they’re afraid a disease will scare away everyone they love.
+Again, these aren’t complicated sentiments, but they’re what people need to hear when they’re afraid.

-In addition to giving emotional support, there are things you can do to help a person with bipolar disorder.
-Here are a few:
+In addition to giving emotional support, here are other things you can do to help a person with bipolar disorder:

-• Take some time to learn about the person’s illness and bipolar treatment.
+• Take some time to learn about the person’s condition and bipolar treatment.
 This knowledge will help you both out more than you can imagine.

 • Respect the individual’s wishes about treatment whenever possible.